ivotron/popper2-paper/paper.md

 According to [@stagge2019assessing], approximately 1% of the artifacts available online are fully reproducible and 0.6% of them are partially reproducible.
 A 2016 study by Nature found that from a group of 1576 scientists, around 70% of them failed to reproduce each other's experiments [@baker2016reproducibility].
 This problem occurs mostly due to the lack of proper documentation, missing artifacts, or encountering broken software dependencies.
-This results in other researchers wasting time trying to figure out how to reproduce those experiments from the archived artifacts, ultimately making this process inefficient, cumbersome, and error-prone [@sep-scientific-reproducibility].
+This results in other researchers wasting time trying to figure out how to reproduce those experiments from the archived artifacts, ultimately making this process inefficient, cumbersome, and error prone [@sep-scientific-reproducibility].

 <!-- discuss previous work -->